polpielladev/polpiella.dev/src/_posts/an-early-look-at-swift-extensible-build-tools.md

 ## Creating a plugin

-Now that the enviroinment is all set up, let's start making our plugin.
-A plugin is the way that the extensible build tools feature provides us to define what commands we want to run alongisde, before or after (not available yet) our builds.
+Now that the environment is all set up, let's start making our plugin.
+A plugin is the way that the extensible build tools feature provides us to define what commands we want to run alongside, before or after (not available yet) our builds.
 To get a bit of context, the package I will be working on is called `DesignSystem` and its purpose is to automatically generate Swift code for `xcassets` using [SwiftGen](https://github.com/SwiftGen/SwiftGen).
 This asset catalogue, called `Color.xcassets`, contains a bunch of `colorset`s.
 My intention is to have a plugin that can turn these into Swift code before a build runs and compiles the generated code.

 I will be building the plugin as a new product in the same package I created, but it could be easily extracted out into a separate package and depended on by my new package.